Luccan97/StandardizedMortality_Brazil/README.md

 ### What is it?
 Dash link: https://6c6yvn-lucca0nielsen.shinyapps.io/StandardizedMortality_Brazil/

-The dashboard offers an interactive visualization on the spatial distribution of the mortality rates standardized by sex and age group according to the basic causes  of death grouped in the chapters of the ICD-10 in the Federative Units of Brazil.
+The dashboard offers an interactive visualization on the mortality rates standardized by sex and age group according to the basic causes  of death grouped in the chapters of the ICD-10 in the Federative Units of Brazil.